 The student advocate provides impartial, objective, and confidential assistance to students, faculty/staff, and parents with specific complaints, questions, or conflicts involving students.
-For more information, contact the Student Advocate in University College, UC 006D; call (317) 274-3931; or visit www.life.iupui.edu.
+For more information, contact the Office of the Student Advocate in the lower level of University College, call (317) 278-7594, or visit www.life.iupui.edu.